NPB's Highest Pitching Honor

 Value and Future

 The award carries 3 million yen and a gold cup, but its true value is recognition as NPB's premier starter.
-Modernization proposals include incorporating FIP and WAR while relaxing complete game and innings thresholds.
+Reform proposals include incorporating FIP and WAR while relaxing complete game and innings thresholds.
 Though baseball has fundamentally changed since Sawamura's era, the award's essence of honoring the year's best starter remains constant.
 Evolving the criteria while preserving this core purpose is the best path to maintaining the Sawamura Award's prestige.